Skip to main content

 Colorado-Big Thompson Project (CBT)#

 The CBT Project diverts water from the upper Colorado River and stores it in Lake Granby for later delivery to Carter Lake and Horsetooth Reservoir.
 Northern Water manages the project and sets the quota each year that determines how much water is available per share or unit.
 This quota significantly affects the supply available in a given year.
-Fort Collins Utilities currently owns 18,855 CBT units and acquires about 50% of its water supply through these shares.
+Fort Collins Utilities currently owns 18,855 CBT units.

 Cache la Poudre River#

 The amount of usable water in the Poudre River in any given year is highly variable and dependent mainly upon snowpack conditions in the 1,056-square-mile drainage area above the canyon mouth.
 Roughly 80% of annual Poudre runoff is from snowmelt during April to July.
-About 50% of our water supply comes a combination of direct flow and converted agricultural water rights on the Poudre River.
+This water supply is a combination of direct flow and converted agricultural water rights on the Poudre River.

 Michigan Ditch and Joe Wright Reservoir#